Skip to main content

 Yes — you can withdraw from your savings component once per tax year (minimum R2,000 per withdrawal).
 The withdrawal is taxed at your marginal income tax rate for that year.
 There is also an administrative fee charged by the fund.
 While this is better than resigning to access your retirement savings, it still reduces your compounding base.
 The two-pot system was designed for genuine emergencies, not as a supplementary income.
 Build a separate emergency fund of 3–6 months' expenses to avoid needing to draw on your savings pot.

-What is the difference between a provident fund and a pension fund in South Africa?
+What is the difference between a pension fund and a provident fund in South Africa?

 Related Calculators